-- 1. Student must pick up the Contractual Agreement from the department at the time of pick up, student must sign the Contractual Agreement - 2.
+- 1. Student must pick up the Counseling Form from the department at the time of pick up, student must sign the Counseling Form - 2.
 Student must contact and schedule a meeting with their assigned faculty advisor within one week of reentry (failure to comply can result in administrative dismissal). - 3.
 Student must follow current course syllabus/program procedures. - 4.
-Student must follow any recommendations given by the Instructor or Program Chair as stated on the Contractual Agreement. - 5.
+Student must follow any recommendations given by the Instructor or Department Chair as stated on the Contractual Agreement. - 5.
 Student must submit proof of current clinical requirements (immunizations, CPR, etc). - 6.
-If student has been out of the program for more than 1 year, student will have to follow the guideline as a new student.
+If student has been out of the program for more than 1 year, student must start entire program over and enter as a new student.
 Unsatisfactory results in either will result in denial of approved readmission.